 In his litigation practice, Professor Thaler was trial counsel in a federal accounting case in which the jury awarded his client over $6.6 million, one of the largest such verdicts in Maine.
 He also has been lead trial counsel in a number of other cases resulting in seven-figure settlements, and has successfully defended many attorneys, law firms and business in state and federal courts, and served for over a decade, including as Chair, of the Maine Supreme Court's Advisory Committee on the Code of Professional Responsibility.

 In 2006-07 Professor Thaler created, and has directed annually since, a nationally-unique program for Williams College students entitled Resettling Refugees in Maine, where the students each live for over three weeks with a refugee or immigrant family and work with service providers.
 Jeff is married to Karen Massey, and has two sons, Greg and Kai.

-- In the Public Trust: Climate Changed Sea Levels and Ocean Wind Power, DEL.
-LAWYER (forthcoming Fall 2013).
+- In the Public Trust: Climate Changed Sea Levels and Ocean Wind Power, 31 DEL.
+LAWYER, No. 4 (Winter 2014) [Delaware Lawyer]